 Specifically, the 2,300 or so individual bonds that make up VCSH have an average maturity of just three years.
 And all of those are via "investment grade" bonds, with more than half of the portfolio including loans to companies with a credit rating of A or better.
-These include tech titan Apple (AAPL), megabank Bank of America (BAC) and aircraft maker Boeing (BA) to name a few.
+These include tech titans Apple (AAPL (opens in new tab)) and Microsoft (MSFT (opens in new tab)), as well as megabank Bank of America (BAC (opens in new tab)), to name a few.

 Obviously, there is only the smallest of chances that any of those companies go belly up in under three years.
 Therefore, investors can have a lot more certainty that those debts will be repaid in full.

 That admittedly means you don't get paid a big yield because there's not much risk – the current one is only about 1.8%.
 But what makes this one of the best ETFs for rising rates is that the short-term nature of these bonds leaves them insulated from broader bond-market dynamics.